Solopreneur Life is dedicated to solopreneurs and freelancers who are ready to build a business they love.

 I celebrated and savored that moment.

-But sadly, I could get traction.
+But sadly, I couldn’t get traction.
 So I used the sales pieces I had developed to persuade my (imaginary) prospects to secure a job as a corporate copywriter.

 Get my 25 best tips for maximizing your time, products, and profits.
 Click here to get the Maximum Profit Checklist.